walmartlabs/concord-website/docs/plugins/ldap.md

 Additional parameters to use are:

-- `group` - the identifier of the issue
+- `group`: the identifier of the issue
-- `securityEnabled` - a boolean (true/false) that determines whether to search for security group or not
+- `securityEnabled`: a boolean (`true`/`false`) that determines whether to search for security group or not

 <a name="isMemberOf"/>
 ## Is Member Of

-The LDAP task can be used to check whether a user is a member of a particular group (includes recursive searching) with the `isMemberOf` action.
+The LDAP task can be used to check whether a user is a member of a particular group, includeing recursive searching, with the `isMemberOf` action.

 ```yaml
 flows: